Interested in booking Leonard Sweet?

 Leonard Sweet Biography

 Leonard Sweet is a scholar of USAmerican culture; a semiotician who “sees things the rest of us do not see, and dreams possibilities that are beyond most of our imagining;” and a preacher and best-selling author who communicates the gospel with a signature bridging of the worlds of faith, academe, and popular culture.
-In 2006 and 2007, Len was voted by his peers “One of the 50 Most Influential Christians in America” by ChurchReport Magazine, and in 2010, he was selected by the top non-English Christian website as one of the “Top 10 Influential Christians of 2010.”
-His popular podcast, “Napkin Scribbles,” is widely quoted, and he wrote for sermons.com for eight years.
-Now, he currently hosts his own preaching website, PreachTheStory.com.
-For nine years, he and his wife wrote the entire content for the weekly preaching resource Homiletics.
-In 2005 Len introduced the first open-source preaching resource on the Web, wikiletics.com.
-Len’s microblogs on twitter and facebook rank as two of the most influential social media sites in the world.
+Voted by his peers “One of the 50 Most Influential Christians in America” by ChurchReport Magazine, he was selected by the top non-English Christian website as one of the “Top 10 Influential Christians of 2010.”
+His popular podcast, “Napkin Scribbles,” is widely quoted, and his weekly lectionary vlog “LenTalk” is hosted on the YouTube Leonard Sweet channel.
+For nine years he wrote every week the Homiletics lectionary journal, and for eight years contributed a sermon weekly for sermons.com Now, he currently hosts his own preaching website, preachthestory.com In 2005 Len introduced the first open-source preaching resource on the Web, wikiletics.com.
+Len’s microblogs on twitter and facebook rank as some of the most influential religious sites in the world.

-Currently the E. Stanley Jones Professor of Evangelism at Drew University, Madison, NJ and a Visiting Distinguished Professor at George Fox University, Portland, Oregon, Len was Vice President of Academic Affairs and Dean of the Theological School at Drew University from 1995 to 2001.
+Currently, the Charles Wesley Senior Professor of Doctoral Studies at Evangelical Seminary (Kairos), the E. Stanley Jones Professor Emeritus at Drew University (New Jersey) and a Visiting Distinguished Professor at George Fox University (Oregon), Len was Vice President of Academic Affairs and Dean of the Theological School at Drew University from 1995 to 2001.
 Previous to Drew, Len served for eleven years as President and Professor of Church History at United Theological Seminary, Dayton, Ohio and is currently their President Emeritus.
 Prior to 1985, Len was Provost of Colgate Rochester/Bexley Hall/Crozer Divinity School in Rochester, New York when he was in his late 20s.
 Involved in leadership positions in the United Methodist Church, Len has been chosen to speak at various Jurisdictional and General Conferences as well as the 1996 World Methodist Congress in Rio de Janeiro.
 He also serves as a consultant to many of America’s denominational leaders and agencies.
-He is a member of the West Virginia Annual Conference.

-Len has served a term on the council of the American Society of Church History, was an associate editor of the Journal of the American Academy of Religion for ten years, and is a member of numerous professional groups.
+Len served a term on the Council of the American Society of Church History.
+He was an associate editor of the Journal of the American Academy of Religion for ten years, and is a member of numerous professional groups.
 An honors and Phi Beta Kappa graduate of the University of Richmond, he earned his Master of Divinity degree from Colgate Rochester Divinity School and Ph.D. from the University of Rochester.
-The recent recipient of honorary doctorates from the University of Richmond (Virginia), Baker University (Kansas), Otterbein College (Ohio), Coe College (Iowa), and Lebanon Valley College (Pennsylvania), Len has held distinguished lectureships at various colleges, universities and seminaries, and has presented academic papers before major professional societies.
+The recipient of honorary doctorates from the University of Richmond (Virginia), Baker University (Kansas), Otterbein College (Ohio), Coe College (Iowa), and Lebanon Valley College (Pennsylvania), Anderson University (Indiana), Len has held distinguished lectureships at various colleges, universities and seminaries, and has presented academic papers before major professional societies.
 He is a frequent speaker at national and international conferences, state conventions, pastors’ schools, retreats.